-Stock Selloff Continues Amid Worries Over U.S.-China Tensions
+Dow Drops 450 Points Amid Worries Over U.S.-China Tensions

 U.S. stock markets plunged again Thursday after a Chinese technology executive was arrested in Canada, escalating U.S.-China tensions.
-The Dow Jones Industrial Average plunged more than 450 points, or about 1.8 percent, in early trading.
+The Dow Jones industrial average was down more than 750 points, or about 3 percent, in late-morning trading.

+By midafternoon, it recovered some of its losses and was down more than 450 points, or nearly 1.9 percent.

-The blue chip index fell 799 points on Tuesday.
-U.S. markets were closed on Wednesday in honor of President George H.W.
+That's on top of a 799-point drop for the blue chip index on Tuesday.
+U.S. markets were closed on Wednesday in honor of former President George H.W.
 Bush's funeral.

 Canadian authorities arrested Meng Wanzhou, the chief financial officer of Chinese telecom giant Huawei.
-A Canadian official said law enforcement took her into custody at the request of the U.S., which is seeking her extradition for allegedly violating its sanctions on Iran.
+A Canadian official said law enforcement took her into custody at the request of the U.S., which is seeking her extradition on accusations of violating its sanctions on Iran.

-The arrest comes at a delicate time, as Washington and Beijing are set to negotiate a deal that could diffuse longstanding grievances over trade between the two countries.
+The arrest comes at a delicate time, as Washington and Beijing are set to negotiate a deal that could diffuse long-standing grievances over trade.

-Asian stocks tumbled overnight on the news of the arrest.
+"I think investors are really worried about a global slowdown," Jack Ablin, the chief investment officer at Cresset Wealth Advisors, told NPR.

+In many respects, the arrest "personified the power struggle between the United States and China," he said.

 Huawei, which sells smartphones, has long been identified by the U.S. as a threat to national security.
 The Pentagon has alleged the Chinese government could use the phones to spy.

 Other pressures are weighing on the financial markets.